dreamcatcher-tech/network/Inbox/2024-11-18 1254 using cursor to keep notes about the project in the repo.md

 Our workbench should do these things automatically, but in the meantime, we might be able to wire up cursor to see what results we can get.

 The issue with cursor is no execution replay.
+Can only be used as code edit, is not the way to use the finished applications, so cannot blur build and consume roles in the SDLC.